The different types of funding

 Consult the websites of our research units.

-Companies can recruit doctoral students within the framework of a collaborative project with a research unit at the Sorbonne University, in particular thanks to a state-subsidised scheme: the CIFRE (industrial agreement for training through research).
+Companies can recruit doctoral candidates within the framework of a collaborative project with a research unit at the Sorbonne University, in particular thanks to a state-subsidised scheme: the CIFRE (industrial agreement for training through research).